 Chicken Broth or turkey broth: I love making my own broth but you can use store-bought broth too.

 Seasonings: Sprinkle in some Italian seasoning and season it up just right with a pinch of salt and a dash of black pepper.
-You can also use garlic and bay leaf.
+You can also use cloves garlic and bay leaf.

 Leftover Turkey (or Chicken): Use those leftover roasted turkey from your Thanksgiving dinner or freshly cooked chicken to add some protein.